 We expect your child to bring their book bag to school everyday.

 Thank you so much for your support in your child's learning

-PE is every Thursday morning (do not worry just yet about having a PE kit, we will inform you when they need it)
+Do not worry just yet about having a PE kit, we will inform you when they need it.